-(visions a, c, d)
+(Visions A, C, D)

-The objective of this policy is to ensure that any development of the town will support the existing businesses in the town rather than encouraging out-commuting to other local shopping centres in nearby towns.
+The objective of this policy is to ensure that any development of the Town Centre will support the existing businesses in the town rather than encouraging out-commuting to other local shopping centres in nearby towns.
 This objective will be supported by the travel policies and design that encourage easy and safe use of nonvehicular travel to the town centre.